 REZONING PROGRAM.
-The rezoning program identifies 87 parcels, comprising 30 acres, which are all zoned either for commercial or industrial uses and developed at low intensities and/or in some cases vacant, or are zoned for very low intensity residential uses, in the unincorporated Colma, Broadmoor, and Harbor Industrial Areas.
+The rezoning program identifies up to 89 parcels, comprising 30 acres, which are all zoned either for commercial or industrial uses and developed at low intensities and/or in some cases vacant, or are zoned for very low intensity residential uses, in the Unincorporated Colma, Broadmoor, and Harbor Industrial Areas.
 All of these areas are transit-rich, served by infrastructure, and adjacent to existing higher-density residential development.
-All parcels are proposed to be rezoned to allow up to 87 units per acre, the County's High Density Residential General Plan Land Use designation, or up to 120 units per acre, the County's Commercial Mixed Use high density residential mixed-use designation, and all are proposed to be rezoned for residential uses by right.
+All parcels are proposed to be rezoned to allow up to 87 units per acre, the County's High Density Residential General Plan Land Use designation, and all are proposed to be rezoned for residential uses by right.